Supreme Clientele 2

 Supreme Clientele 2 is the thirteenth studio album by American rapper Ghostface Killah.
-The album is a sequel to Supreme Clientele.
-It was released by Starks Enterprises and Mass Appeal Records on August 22, 2025.
+The album is a sequel to Supreme Clientele, which was released 25 years earlier.
+It was released by Mass Appeal Records on August 22, 2025.
+It is the third album in Mass Appeal’s “Legend Has It…” series of albums released in 2025.

 Background

 In September 2021, it was announced that a sequel album to Supreme Clientele by Ghostface Killah was in the works, with Kanye West and Mike Dean executive producing.

 On April 16, 2025, Mass Appeal announced a series titled Legend Has It..., which features seven albums coming in 2025 from various artists such as: Nas and DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, and Slick Rick.